Greater Brighton Investment Programme – Progress Update

 Town Centre Regeneration: Completion of the S106 agreement and planning permission for the redevelopment of the Martlets Shopping Centre was issued on the 2nd July 2021.

-Brookleigh (Northern Arc): The development has been re-named from the Northern Arc to Brookleigh.
-Work is continuing on site with housebuilder Countryside Properties with first occupations of homes on Freeks Farm anticipated September 2022.
+Northern Arc: Work is continuing on site with housebuilder Countryside Properties with first occupations of homes on Freeks Farm anticipated July 2022.
 Work is complete on the Western Link Road Roundabout with full use underway following the completion of the A2300 dualling.
-The bridge on the Eastern Bridge and Link Road was lowered into position on the 22nd August 2022.
-The road is due to be completed by December 2022.
+The remainder of the Western Link Road is due to be completed by March 2023.

 A feasibility study for the Centre for Outdoor Sports has been completed and next stage plans agreed with facilities to be developed for use by the public by 2025.

-Place and Connectivity: Work continues on delivery of the MSDC Led Phase 1 schemes including public art and other public realm improvements to the underpass at Wivelsfield Railway station.
-WSCC Phase 1 schemes are currently in delivery and are due to complete Spring/Summer 2023; communications and stakeholder management is ongoing.
-Delivery near completion on Green Link (99% complete, 6.7km/6.8km) and Green Circle routes (100% complete, 4.55km).
+Place and Connectivity: Work continues on delivery of the first of the MSDC Led Phase 1 schemes including public art and other public realm improvements to the underpass at Wivelsfield Railway station.
+A contractor has been appointed for the WSCC Phase 1 schemes in February 2022 with programmed start on site in June 2022 and completion Spring/Summer 2023.
+Delivery near completion on Green Link (97% complete, 6.7km/6.9km) and Green Circle routes (98% complete, 4.5km/4.55km).

 A2300 corridor improvements: Construction began in spring 2020; programme now complete with both carriageways officially opened on the 8th April 2022.

-Employment space, Panattoni Park (The Hub): The site was purchased by developers Panattoni and renamed Panattoni Park Burgess Hill.
-The second phase of development (a 5,000m2 warehouse for Roche Diagnostics) was completed in early February.
+Employment space, The Hub: The second phase of development (a 5,000m2 warehouse for Roche Diagnostics) was completed in early February.
 Outline planning permission for the remaining 40,000m2 has been approved, and issued.

 Digital Infrastructure: Works to implement the Digital Infrastructure across and around Burgess Hill, including a southern link to Brighton and a northern link via Horsham to Crawley, are well progressed.
 The Local Full Fibre Network (LFFN) project has now been delivered totalling 15km of dark fibre and the Burgess Hill Fibre Exchange.
 Customer enquiries being received and are responded to through the CNI co-operative partners.